-- 1. Right-click the Gamma0_VV layer in the Layers panel and select Properties. - 2.
+- a.
+Right-click the Gamma0\VV layer in the Layers panel and select Properties. - b.
 Under the Symbology tab, expand the "Min / max values settings" section.
-The default in 3.X is Min / max, which will tend display very dark RTC images. - a.
+The default in 3.X is Min / max, which will tend to display very dark. - i.
 To use the same settings as the 2.18 default, select the Cumulative count cut option.
-The default values are probably appropriate, but you can change the values and use the Apply button to view the effects before clicking OK to close the Layer Properties window. - b.
+The default values are probably appropriate, but you can change the values and use the Apply button to view the effects before clicking OK to close. - ii.
 Another approach is to use the Mean +/- standard deviation option.
 The default of 2 is usually okay, but in some images, you may want to experiment with other values.
-Use the Apply button to view the effects before clicking OK to close the Layer Properties window.
+Use the Apply button to view the effects before clicking OK to close.